ghiscoding/angular-validation/readme.md

 ## Validation Summary
 Display a validation summary of all the current form errors.
 Validation summary can ben called through 2 properties `$scope.$validationSummary` and `$scope.formName.$validationSummary`(the latter will only works if your html Form object has a `name=""` attribute.
 For example `<form name="form1">` would then have a `$scope.form1.$validationSummary`).

-*The code sample displayed at the bottom is only meant for showing the Validation Summary but you most probably would want to prevent form from being submitted when invalid or submit it when it does become valid, I will leave it up to you to code it the way you want.*
+*The code sample displayed at the bottom is only meant for showing the Validation Summary but you most probably would want to prevent the Form from being submitted when invalid or submit it when it does become valid.
+I will leave it up to you to code it the way you want.*

 ```html
 <!-- Form Validation Summary -->